Nutodimos/Apps-Script-Data-Archiving-Cleaning-Report-generation/README.md

 1. Create a New Google Sheet: Go to sheets.new.
 2. Open Apps Script: In the Google Sheet, navigate to Extensions > Apps Script.
 3. Copy the Code: Copy the contents of Code.gs and Sidebar.html into your new Apps Script project.
-4. Run the Script: In the Apps Script editor, save the project and run the onOpen() function to display the sidebar.
+4. Run the Script: In the Apps Script editor, save the project and run the Data automation function.
+5. Open the Google Sheet: In the Google Sheet press the data automation tab, the click on open sidebar.

 Technology Stack
 •	Google Apps Script: The core backend scripting language.